m-a-s-h-e-d/m-a-s-h-e-d/README.md

 <h1 align="center">Hey there!
 I'm Mashed 👋 </h1>
-<h3 align="center">🎇 Software Developer | Graphics Designer | Game Developer 🎇</h3>
+<h3 align="center">🎇 Software Engineer | Graphics Designer 🎇</h3>
 <div>
 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🤔 &nbsp; Exploring different ways to utilize my knowledge to create unique things
+  I am a software engineer with a strong interest in backend development.
+Frontend is pretty fun to mess around with from time to time as well.

+  - 🤔 &nbsp; Creating backend servers, databases, and pipelines
   - 💼 &nbsp; Working on my new [Project Hub](https://mattari.dev)
-  - ✍️ &nbsp; Learning cool full stack web technologies
+  - ✍️ &nbsp; Playing around with Angular + ASP.NET Core
 </div>
 </div>